Parks, reserves and protected areas

-Protected areas, set aside for conservation under the National Parks and Wildlife Act, are managed by the National Parks and Wildlife Service (a division of OEH).
+Protected areas, set aside for conservation under the National Parks and Wildlife Act, are managed by the National Parks and Wildlife Service.
 These areas play a critical role in protecting biodiversity as well as natural and cultural heritage.

 establishing strategic priorities for additions to the reserve system